Wilderness-Committee/GREL-Recipes/README.md

 ### Phone Number Formatting

-Will remove area international code if present and format phone numbers as (604) 123-4567
+Will remove area/international calling code if present and format phone numbers as (604) 123-4567

     def formatPhoneNumber(value):
         # Strip all non-digit characters from the input